matrix-io/matrix-creator-ir-test/README.md

 sudo pigpiod
 ```

 The exmaple in this repository is taken from the [IR Record and Playback](http://abyz.me.uk/rpi/pigpio/examples.html#Python_irrp_py) pigpio example.

-This example comes with two commands:
+Below are the test commands you can run.

 - **Record**: This command allows you to specify the names of each IR signal you want to record.
 The command below will ask for 2 IR signals to signify the `volume + & volume -` and store them in a local file named `ir_codes.json`.
 ```bash
 python ~/matrix-creator-ir-test/ir_remote.py -r -g16 -f codes.json volume_up volume_down
 ```

 - **Playback**: This command allows you to play any IR signal recorded with the previously mentioned command.
 The command below will play the IR signal that was stored as `volume_up` in `codes.json`
 ```bash
 python ~/matrix-creator-ir-test/ir_remote.py -p -g13 -f codes.json volume_up